AdobeDocs/commerce-admin.en/help/getting-started/extensions.md

 ### Amazon Sales Channel

 The Amazon Sales Channel for Adobe Commerce and Magento Open Source enables you to integrate your Amazon Seller Central listing database with your [!DNL Commerce] product catalog and manage your Amazon listings and sales in the [!DNL Commerce] Admin.
-See the [Amazon Sales Guide User Guide](https://experienceleague.adobe.com/docs/commerce-channels/amazon/guide-overview.html) for more information.
+See the [[!DNL Amazon Sales] Guide User Guide](https://experienceleague.adobe.com/docs/commerce-channels/amazon/guide-overview.html) for more information.

 ### Channel Manager